ibexa/documentation-user/docs/content_management/schedule_publishing.md

 ## Content Scheduler block [[% include 'snippets/experience_badge.md' %]] [[% include 'snippets/commerce_badge.md' %]]

-In the Content Scheduler block you can select Content items to be displayed at a selected time.
+In the Content Scheduler block you can select content items to be displayed at a selected time.

-For each Content item you can choose an airtime - a date and time in the future.
+For each content item you can choose an airtime - a date and time in the future.
-At this time the Content item will become visible.
+At this time the content item will become visible.

-The Content Scheduler block has a limit of Content items.
+The Content Scheduler block has a limit of content items.
-If the limit is filled and a new Content item is displayed, the oldest item will disappear from the block.
+If the limit is filled and a new content item is displayed, the oldest item will disappear from the block.

 ![Content Scheduler](img/content_scheduler.png)

 ## Date-based publishing

-When editing a Content item, select **Publish later** in the menu on the right.
+When editing a content item, select **Publish later** in the menu on the right.

 ![Publish Later button in the menu](img/publish_later.png "Publish Later button in the menu")

 A **Future publication settings** window is displayed.
 Choose a date and time and the content will be published at that time.

-If you had planned a future publication date and enter the edit mode of the same Content item, you also have a new option in the menu: **Discard publish later**.
+If you had planned a future publication date and enter the edit mode of the same content item, you also have a new option in the menu: **Discard publish later**.
 Use it to remove the previously selected publication date.